-We do horticultural work in gardens, beds, pots and containers across Perth, using a combination of annual, sustainable and pollinator plants to create displays that are colourful and attractive for people and for wildlife.
+We do horticultural work in gardens, beds and containers across Perth, chiefly using sustainable and pollinator plants to create displays that are colourful and attractive for people and beneficial for wildlife.

-In Riverside Park, our volunteers work on a weekly basis planting, weeding, tidying and maintaining a number of areas.
+In Riverside Park, our volunteers undertake planting, weeding, tidying and general maintenance across the gardens.
 Access to the park is free and it is open every day of the year.
 Riverside Park includes lovely walks along the Tay stretching from Bridgend, through the Norie-Miller Walk and the Rodney Gardens to Bellwood Park and beyond.
-The Park forms part of a beautiful circular walk around the City, through the North and South Inches, along Tay Street and over the main bridges across the River.
-Beautiful Perth volunteers are working closely with Perth & Kinross Council on a major project of improvements to the Park.
-Pedestrians can access the Park from Queen's Bridge and from the Dundee Road; for vehicles there are nearby car parks with very reasonable parking charges.
+The Park forms part of a beautiful circular walk around the City, through the North and South Inches, along Tay Street and over the main bridges across the river.
+We work closely with Perth & Kinross Council on major improvements to the Park.
+Pedestrians can access the Park from Queen's Bridge, from Dundee Road and by crossing over the railway bridge from Tay Street.
+For vehicles there are nearby car parks (parking charges apply).

-Compassionate Friends Garden - Beautiful Perth volunteers, with support from Perth & Kinross Council, have been working in partnership with Compassionate Friends, a charitable organisation of bereaved parents, siblings and grandparents, to create a contemplative garden within Riverside Park.
-In 2017 we planted a rowan tree together and the Compassionate Friends group installed a small marker stone at its foot.
-In 2018 the group again held its annual gathering in Perth and 40 of its members joined us in the garden for the unveiling of a new bench and a beautiful carved commemorative stone at the entrance to the garden.
-Our volunteers will continue to maintain the garden and we hope members of the Compassionate Friends group will visit in years to come to enjoy quiet contemplation, either as part of a group visit or as individuals.
+Compassionate Friends Garden - With support from Perth & Kinross Council, we worked in partnership with Compassionate Friends, a charitable organisation of bereaved parents, siblings and grandparents, to create a contemplative garden within Riverside Park.
+In the garden you will see a rowan tree below which, in 2017, the Compassionate Friends group installed a small marker stone at its foot.
+Then in 2018 the group held its annual gathering in Perth when they joined us in the garden to unveil a new bench and at the entrance to the garden, a beautiful carved commemorative stone.
+The garden is now maintained entirely by our volunteers to ensure when members of the Compassionate Friends group visit, they will continue to enjoy this quiet and contemplatative place.

 Pictured below (from left): maintenance at Riverside Park car park; planting containers at Oakbank corner; Rodney Gardens; the Compassionate Friends Garden in Riverside Park.